 Administrative Assistant/Office Manager

 Katelyn Bench joined the DreamMaker staff in December 2017 as the Administrative Assistant.
 She works in various departments handling scheduling, customer service, legal documents, and training.
 In addition to supporting the corporate staff and franchisees, Katelyn is also responsible for maintaining the office space and records.
 Katelyn works closely with the Vice President as well as the Manager of Franchise Systems Innovations and Training to ensure that many of the efforts of operations run smoothly.

 Katelyn holds a Bachelor of Science degree in Agribusiness with a minor in Business Management from Tarleton State University.
 Katelyn plans to pursue higher education and obtain her Master’s degree in Agribusiness.

 Outside of work, Katelyn is an avid hunter and enjoys spending time outdoors.
 She also helps run the family cattle ranch in Meridian, TX which fuels her passion for agriculture and ranch management.
-Katelyn also enjoys spending time with her family and running her Jeep on off-road trails.
+Katelyn also enjoys spending time with her family.

 Contract Compliance Administrator